cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 during automatic migration, we won't suggest changing your spec files.
 We also don't recommend doing it manually if you are a Dashboard user.

-A future update to the Cypress app will cover updating the `specPattern` and maintaining history in the Dashboard.

 </Alert>

 ### Generated Files